-The Ekati Mine uses mitigation that avoids, minimizes, and reclaims adverse effects associated with environmental risks or effects pathways.
+The Ekati Mine and Jay Project will use mitigation that avoids, minimizes, and reclaims adverse effects associated with environmental risks or effects pathways.
 The results of the environmental assessments for the Ekati Mine (BHP 1995a; BHP 2000c) and Jay Project (Dominion Diamond 2014) indicate that there are no significant adverse environmental effects.
+The results of the Jay Project DAR indicate that there are no significant adverse effects from the Jay Project, and no offset mitigation has been proposed.

-Mitigation at the Ekati Mine is applied and intensified or reduced within an adaptive management framework.
+Mitigation at the Ekati Mine is applied and intensified or reduced within an adaptive management framework (Appendix D).
+The ability to manage the intensity of mitigation will depend on the type of environmental design feature and mitigation.
 For example, designing the development footprint to cover the smallest practicable spatial extent is applied at its maximum level and is therefore constant.
 Other mitigation, such as the use of wildlife deterrents, occur intermittently and are applied as required.
-The intensity of the application of this kind of mitigation can be managed through monitoring and adaptive management.
-For example, the frequency with which wildlife deterrents are applied could increase or decrease, depending on results of monitoring (Section 3.2; Figure 3.2-1).
+The intensity of the application of this kind of mitigation can be implemented through monitoring and adaptive management.
+For example, the frequency with which wildlife deterrents are applied could increase or decrease, depending on results of monitoring (Section 2.2; Figure 2.2-1).
 Similarly, if monitoring demonstrated that wildlife-vehicle collisions were high or increasing, then the scope or frequency of driver training, speed limits, or other mitigation can be managed adaptively in a way that is intended to reduce the effect.
 Adaptive management could also include increasing monitoring, consideration of alternate mitigation, or implementing a special study to further understand an effect.
-Monitoring programs and mitigation in the WEMP have and will continue to be adaptively managed.